BalderHolst/uni-notes/notes/Hvordan skriver man en videnskabelig artikel.md

 ---

 # Introduction
-1. Hook line. - væk interasse
+1. Hook line. - væk interesse
 2. Purpose of the paper.
 3. Nature and scope of problem.
 4. Method